Nde-Code/meteorites-api/README.md

 - GDPR compliant: IP addresses are hashed using `SHA-256` with a strong, secure key and stored for max a day.

-- Data Purge: The `meteorite_data` stored in Firebase Realtime Database has been cleaned to remove incomplete records (e.g., missing location, ...).
+- Data Purge: The `meteorites_data` stored in Firebase Realtime Database has been cleaned to remove incomplete records (e.g., missing location, ...).

 - Accurate Search: You can apply multiple filters to tailor the request as precisely as needed.